Hiccup246/Thunderbots-AVC2016/README.md

 ~~James- Managing github and devaloping code for network gate~~

-Summary-For the first week we achieved all our goals except getting the code for the robot moving forward at this point i am unsure if Arnold or Harry have written code and not uploaded to github or have simply not started
+Summary-For the first week we achieved all our goals except getting the code for the robot moving forward at this point i am unsure if Arnold or Harry have written code and not uploaded to github or have simply not started.
+A team meeting is in order to see what work has been done by who.

 ### We are excluding the mid trimester break